 In June of 2014, Meridian, one of the three contracted health plan providers, informed DHHS of its intent to exit the New Hampshire Medicaid market.
 In June and July of 2014, all 31,000 Medicaid members enrolled in the Meridian health plan were successfully transitioned to the two remaining health plans.
-Contracts with the remaining health plan providers expire in June 2015, at which point DHHS has the option to extend the contracts for two years or re-procure.
+Contracts with the remaining health plan providers expired in June 2015 and were renewed and now terminate on June 30, 2017.